denten-books/plain-text/20-metaphor.md

 !["Alternate display techniques for information about a big book."
 [@card_methods_2006,4]](images/figure-2-2.png)

-In the cognitive view, the metaphor performs a number of "conventional mappings from one domain to another" [@lakoff_contemporary_1998, 239].
+In the cognitive view, metaphors perform a number of "conventional mappings from one domain to another" [@lakoff_contemporary_1998, 239].
 Lakoff mentions for example the common trope of "a state is a person," implicit in the ideas of "friendly" and "hostile" states [@lakoff_contemporary_1998, 243].
-This metaphor implies that ideas about agency, emotion, and mental life usually attached to people can be extended to state actors.
+These imply that ideas---about agency, emotion, and mental life---usually attached to people, can also extend to state actors.
 Similarly, to say that someone is "boiling mad," instantiates the common trope of "anger is a hot liquid in a container."
-In this case, familiar properties attached to the domain of physics are mapped onto the domain of emotion.
+In the latter case, familiar properties associated with physics transfer to emotion.
 Lakoff explains that such domain mappings tend to also follow a few rules.
 "Mappings are not arbitrary," he writes, "but grounded in the body and in everyday experience and knowledge."
 Finally domain mappings obey what Lakoff calls the Invariance Principle, by which "the image schema structure of the source domain is projected onto the target domain in a way that is consistent with inherent target domain structure."[^ln1-metalakoff] Keep these rules in mind as they will become important later on in our conversation.

-The kind of resemblances that we have been discussing so far---between the document and its icon, for example---are further referred to as *structural metaphors*.
-"Structural metaphors allow us to do much more than just orient concepts," Lakoff and Johnson wrote in the 1980s.
+The kind of resemblances that we have been discussing so far---between documents and their icons, for example---are further referred to as *structural metaphors*.
+Structural metaphors do more than orient concepts, Lakoff and Johnson wrote in the 1980s.
 Grounded in "systematic correlations within our experience," structural metaphors transfer organizing principles from one domain to another [@lakoff_metaphors_1980, 61-8].
 Thus to say "the world is our oyster" is to suggest that something in our approach to interacting with oysters resembles our approach to life.
-The ease of eating one transfers to the ease of living in the other.
+The ease of eating one, for example, transfers to the ease of living in the other.
 The transferred property implies more than a semantic similarity, one of meaning, but also a structural one, one of interface.
-The metaphor suggests the world is arranged like an oyster somehow, that it can be cracked, and that it contains a tasty hidden morsel within.
-In this way, structural metaphors organize one thing in the shape of another.
-They are tools for extending insight from a known domain to a lesser known one, holding great explanatory and exploratory power where simple things like oysters shed light on complex things like worlds.
+The metaphor suggests an arrangement which like an oyster can be cracked or that it may contain a tasty hidden morsel within.
+Structural metaphors so organize one thing in shape of another.
+They are tools for extending insight from known domains to lesser known ones.
+They hold great explanatory and exploratory power by which simple things like oysters shed light on complex things like worlds.

-In their capacity for exploration and explanation, metaphor machines present us with a special case of conceptual domain blending in that they enact, rather than merely suggest, the transference of structuring principles from one system to another (from "physical libraries" to "electronic workstations environments," in the above example).
-Metaphors that can be touched and handled in some way exist neither wholly in language nor wholly in the mind.
-Rather, they operate in action, at hand.
+In their capacity for explanation and exploration, metaphor machines present us with a special case of conceptual domain blending.
+They enact, rather than merely suggest, a transference of structuring principles from one system to
+another: from "physical libraries" to "electronic workstations environments," in the above example.
+Metaphors that can be touched and handled in some way exist neither wholly in language nor wholly in mind.
+Rather, they are at hand, in action.
 John Carrol, one of the pioneers in the field of human-computer interaction, summarized the role of metaphors in the design of computing systems as follows:

 > Professional programmers might learn a new system X by metaphorizing at least initially from what they already know about system Y. More casual or naive